 The combined action of a group of people, especially when effective and efficient

 The ideal situation would be for the various teams work with other teams even if they are not in the same department.
 Once this happens, imagine the results that will be accomplished.
-The teams will become aware of their abilities and in turn will use it to help other departments out.
+The teams will become aware of their abilities and in turn, will use it to help other departments out.

 W.L.
 Gore & Associates is a great example of companies who value teamwork.
 They hire people on a project basis.
 At first, this might come off as surprising, but this way of working has helped W.L.
-Gore & Associates become one of the most widely recognised companies in the world.
+Gore & Associates become one of the most widely recognized companies in the world.
 People are hired in the general work areas and after they are able to choose which projects they feel fit best with their skills and interests.
 W.L.
 Gore & Associates appoint leaders but there isn’t a leadership hierarchy.
 The employees are also able to form new teams and projects.